 I often joke with patients and say, 'If your physician doesn’t look well, head for the door.' –

-Jeffrey Morrison, MD, a Q advisory board member who champions a nutritional approach to health in his practice at The Morrison Center, agrees.
+Jeffrey Morrison, MD, an Equinox advisory board member who champions a nutritional approach to health in his practice at The Morrison Center, agrees.
 His 4-day-a-week morning workouts include Kung Fu, cardio, abs and weightlifting followed by one of his proprietary fiber-filled daily detox shakes with glutamine — an amino acid that helps repair muscle.

 "When a new patient comes in, one of the first things I ask is for them to recount the past week of what they did exercise-wise and what they ate during the last 24 hours," says Morrison.
 "In my opinion, that is the foundation for how we can lay the groundwork for someone to get on track to lead a healthy lifestyle."